LitleProgrammer/LitleProgrammer/README.md

 - 👋 Hi, I’m @LitleProgrammer
 - 👀 I’m interested in ...
-Coding
+Coding and Making
-- 🌱 I’m currently learning ...Java for Spigot MC
+- 🌱 I’m currently learning ...Java for Spigot MC, JavaScript for Webapplications
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...No way D: